2022–23 Danish 3rd Division

-The 2022–23 Danish 3rd Division will start with a group of twelve teams.
-After 22 rounds the group will be split in a promotion group and a relegation group.
-The top two teams of the promotion group will be promoted to the 2023–24 Danish 2nd Division.
+The 2022–23 Danish 3rd Division was the second season of the Danish 3rd Division since its establishment in 2021.
+The season started on 6 August 2022 with a group of twelve teams.
+After 22 rounds the group was split in a promotion group and a relegation group.
+The top two teams of the promotion group were promoted to the 2023–24 Danish 2nd Division.

 Participants

 AB Tårnby, Ishøj IF, SfB-Oure FA, and Holstebro were promoted from the 2021–22 Denmark Series.